|I didn’t measure it, I am guessing that it is a good eight inches thick,, eighteen inches wide, and two feet tall.|

 See also: History of the Presbyterian Church in Ireland Vol III.
 James Seaton Reid.
 Belfast.
 1867.

-News clippings for members of the extended Jackson family (exceedingly extended - given that there are more than 10,00 names so far) are entered into: Family Tree at Rootsweb
+News clippings for members of the extended Jackson family (exceedingly extended - given that there are more than 10,00 names so far) can be found on my Silver Bowl web site at: Newsclippings

 News article: 1842 February 3 Newtownhamilton.